 The Parrot automatically holds its position unless you direct it to move and it is exceptional at this.
 This makes this drone easy to control for beginners but also provides enough of a test for experts.
 The drone has all sorts of flips and moves built in that can be performed at the touch of a button and the video/camera streams back to your mobile device at a range of up to 50m or so.

 The app is compatible with iOS and Android and you can even use Amazon Kindle Fire, HD and HDX models with it too.

 The only negative we found with the AR Drone 2.0 was the lack of controller as it is nice to have the display completely clear when streaming video and trying to take stills.
-That being said, this drone would not be under £200 if it had a controller and as such this becomes our favourite pick at this price point.
+That being said, this drone would not be in our test price range if it had a controller and as such this becomes our favourite pick at this price point.

 Best FPV Drone Under £200 and suitable for kids – 7/10

 This is not the first time we have featured a JJRC drone at dronedeliver.co.uk and it probably won’t be the last.
 The H8D is an excellent FPV package that comes complete with everything you need to get going, not only that but the manufacturer suggests it is suitable for ages 6 and up (although we stick to the usual 14+).

 Coming in at the lower end of our budget this is one of the best value for money packages we have ever reviewed and if you want video, FPV, good battery life and ease of use then you probably don’t need to look much further.